nrfconnect/sdk-nrf/samples/nrf9160/http_update/full_modem_update/README.rst

 An |external_flash_size| of free space is required to perform a full modem update.
 Hence, only versions 0.14.0 and later of the nrf9160 DK support this sample as the prior versions do not have any external flash memory.

+The sample proceeds as follows:

-The sample connects to a remote HTTP server to download a signed version of the modem firmware, using the :ref:`lib_fota_download` library.
+1. It connects to a remote HTTP server to download a signed version of the modem firmware, using the :ref:`lib_fota_download` library.
-It then writes the firmware to the external flash memory.
+#.
+It writes the modem firmware to the external flash memory.
-After the modem firmware has been stored in the external flash memory, the sample will use the :ref:`lib_fmfu_fdev` to pre-validate the update and program it to the modem.

-Two different versions can be downloaded, depending on what version is currently installed.
+#.
+It prevalidates the update if the firmware supports the prevalidation process.
+#.
+It then programs the update to the modem, using the :ref:`lib_fmfu_fdev` library.

+The current version of this sample downloads two different versions of the firmware, namely 1.2.1 and 1.2.2.
-The version which is not currently installed is selected.
+The sample then selects the version which is currently not installed.

 Requirements
 ************